-- The CERF+ COVID-19 Relief Grant provides one-time $1,000 grants to artists working in craft disciplines who are facing dire food, housing, and medical insecurities caused by the pandemic.
-Priority will be given to eligible artists who have traditionally been underserved by the grantmaking community, including Black, Indigenous, People of Color, and folk and traditional artists.
-CERF+ has opened a third cycle of this program and they are accepting applications through February 3, 2021.
+- The CERF+ COVID-19 Relief Grant provided one-time $1,000 grants to artists working in craft disciplines who faced dire food, housing, and medical insecurities caused by the pandemic.
+Priority was given to eligible artists who have traditionally been underserved by the grantmaking community, including Black, Indigenous, People of Color, and folk and traditional artists.
+CERF+ had a third cycle of this program that accepted applications through February 3, 2021.

 - Take the Americans for the Arts 5-minute survey to assess the economic impact of COVID-19 on the arts and culture sector.
 The survey is still open as of January 22, 2021.